vfarcic/vfarcic.github.io/jx/what.md

 <!-- .slide: data-background="../img/background/why.jpg" -->
-# Do All You Projects Employ Continuous Delivery?
+# Do All Your Projects Employ Continuous Delivery?

 ---